 While often nocturnal, the picture shows they make the occasional day appearance to investigate visitors in their territory.

+Formally the prase endangered species usually refers to animal and plant species that have a high risk of going extinct in the wild.
+Most experts cite habitat loss as the major factor that creates stress on animal populations.
 An increase in the global population, along with the habitat destruction, including a changing climate, that accompanies modern economic development, continues to stress world animal and plant life.

+A variety of public and private organizations keep track on the status of potentially endangered and endangered species.
 In the United States, for example, the U.S. Fish & Wildlife Service (USFWS) reports on the endangered and threatened status of animal and plant life arranged into four categories.
 Within those four categories the 2010 number of species considered endangered or threatened is as follows:

 On a global scale, the International Union for Conservation of Nature and Natural Resources (IUCN) researches and collects statistics on bidiversity and population statistics for the natural world.

 Their Red List of threatened species provides facts on the status of individual species, genera and families, organized in an easy to use data base.